CodeYourFuture/html-css-git-exercises/week-1/4-links-scripts/readme.md

 When building applications for the web, we separate content, presentation and behaviour.

 - **Content** is the raw material of the website.
 It may be an article, a message, a video, or a list of links.
 - **Presentation** is the way that material is displayed.
-It controls the colors, typography and layout of the content.
+It controls the colours, typography and layout of the content.
 - **Behaviour** is anything that reacts to what the user does.
 When you type a message on Facebook and hit Send, the website is reacting to your behaviour.

 To keep our projects organised, we separate these concerns and store them in different files.
 The content is written in HTML code and saved in .html files.
 The presentation is written in CSS code and saved in .css files.
 The behaviour is written in JavaScript code and saved in .js files.